-Nevertheless, designing these complex systems is a challenging task, including their management and adaptability at runtime.
-IoT systems are commonly exposed to changing environments that induce unexpected events at run-time (such as unstable signal strength, latency growth, and software failures) that can impact their Quality of Service (QoS).
-To deal with such events, a number of runtime strategies (such as auto-scaling and offloading tasks) should be automatically applied.
+Nevertheless, creating such complex designs is a challenging task.
+Even more challenging is managing and adapting IoT systems at runtime to ensure the optimal performance of the system while facing changes in the environmental conditions.
+Indeed, IoT systems are commonly exposed to changing environments that induce unexpected events at runtime (such as unstable signal strength, latency growth, and software failures) that can impact its Quality of Service (QoS).
+To deal with such events, a number of runtime adaptation rules should be automatically applied, e.g. architectural adaptations such as auto-scaling and offloading tasks.

-- Cloud layer.
-The cloud layer has a server or cloud node that runs two containers: (DB1) a database to store part of the sensor data, and (App3) a web application to visualize historical information from sensor data and incidents at any of the mine’s work fronts.
+- Cloud layer: the cloud layer has a cloud server node that runs the C5 container, a web application (App4) to display historical information of sensor data and of fire incidents in any of the hotel’s property of the company.

 DSL for the specification of multi-layered IoT systems